DeclanChidlow/vale.rocks/src/posts/nootropics.md

 [^1]: Read: fabricated lies designed to prey on the vulnerable and/or gullible.

 [^2]: Many describe the taste of these energy drinks as 'battery acid', which I'm inclined to say is a fitting description (not that I have experience consuming battery acid).
 I could see how someone could acquire the taste and believe that the chemical palette is a deliberate choice made to align with their marketing, which exaggerates the effects.

+[^3]: [The Impact of Nicotine Patches on Gingival and Oral Health](https://pmc.ncbi.nlm.nih.gov/articles/PMC11527480/) covers some of the oral impacts, citing some sources studying nicotine in isolation.
+Nicotine is undeniably a vasoconstrictor, with one of the most significant impacts being the narrowing of blood vessels in gingival tissues, causing reduced blood flow.
+This reduced blood flow potentially impacts delivery of nutrients and oxygen.
+Nicotine has further impacts on the function of fibroblasts, potentially impacting gum health.